Shopify/shopify-cli/TUNNEL.md

 Start a new ngrok tunnel

 shopify tunnel stop
-Stop the current tunnel process
+Stop the current ngrok tunnel process